inducer/loopy/doc/ref_call.rst

    ``CallableKernel`` as this information would be helpful to to generate the function signature and make changes to the data access pattern of the variables in the callee kernel.
--  Whenever a ``ScopedFunction`` goes through a specialization, this is indicated by changing the name in the ``pymbolic`` node.
+-  Whenever a ``ResolvedFunction`` goes through a specialization, this is indicated by changing the name in the ``pymbolic`` node.

 If during type inference, it is inferred that the type of ``a[i]`` is